Skip to main content

 moveit_studio::behaviors::SharedResourcesNodeLoaderBase);

-Update CMakeLists.txt to build your new Behavior:
+Update CMakeLists.txt to build your new Behavior by adding the example_interfaces dependency and linking src/service_client.cpp:

 set(THIS_PACKAGE_INCLUDE_DEPENDS moveit_studio_behavior_interface pluginlib example_interfaces)